Ra.One (soundtrack): Critical reception

 Upon release, the album was met by overwhelmingly positive reviews from critics.
 Joginder Tuteja from Bollywood Hungama gave it 4.5 out of 5 stars, concluding: "Ra.One has brilliancy written all over it and is clearly a huge winner all the way.
 It isn't just the grandest score of the year but is also one of the hugest ever that has come out of Bollywood.
 Music here not just meets the huge expectations but also surpasses it at various junctures, hence making it a satiating experience for the listener.
 A definite choice of the season."

 According to Devesh Sharma from Filmfare, who gave the music a rating of 5 stars from 5, the album is "worth every penny!" further adding: "A truly international album for a truly international film.
 The orchestration, programming and vocals fuse together to make it a truly world class album.
 Vishal–Shekhar have raised the bar and Ra.One would be a tough act to follow, not only for them but for others as well."

 Indo-Asian News Service rated the album favourably and said: "To cut a long story short, the album delivers big-time as composer duo Vishal-Shekhar pack a killer punch.
 Ra.One, therefore, lives up to expectations and perhaps even surpasses some.
 It's more than worth it, it's a winner all the way."

 The Times of India gave it a thumbs up and added: "The album of the film lives up to the expectations, thanks to composers Vishal-Shekhar for packing a musical punch for the sci-fi movie.
 The album is worth buying and offers some interesting and entertaining tracks.
 Kudos to the music composers!"

-Vivek Warrier from Koimoi.com gave it 4 out of 5 stars and said: "The music of Ra.One has all the elements to make it a commercial hit.
-Obviously, director Anubhav Sinha and the music composer duo of Vishal-Shekhar have applied their minds and skill to understand what works for the audience.
-Hence not only are the songs almost flawless, even the mastering of the song has been amazingly done."

 The Hindustan Times gave the album 3.5 stars from 5 and elaborating: "Shahrukh Khan's RA.One has been generating curiosity since beginning and expectations have been high from its music as well.
 The album of the film lives up to the expectations, thanks to composers Vishal-Shekhar for packing a musical punch for the sci-fi movie (..)
 On the whole the album is worth buying and offers some interesting and entertaining tracks.
 Kudos to the music composers!"

 Sukanya Verma from Rediff.com gave it 3.5 stars and noted: "Vishal-Shekhar eventually succeed in emulating that all-important larger-than-life appeal.
 There's no denying this.
 Ra.One, with all its pomp and pizzazz, is a thoroughly enjoyable soundtrack.
 It's grand.
 It's great.
 It's, well, give it a shot."